dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 But first, let's simplify the notation a little bit.
 Let *c* denote a class of interest, either *spam* or *not spam* in this example.
 Let **m** denote the contents of the message, where we're using bold notation to indicate that we're thinking about the contents as a vector of words.

+Direct application of Bayes' Rules yields:

 <img src="https://render.githubusercontent.com/render/math?math=P(c \, | \, \textbf{m}) = \frac{P(\textbf{m} \, |  \, c) P(c)}{P(\textbf{m})}" width="20%">

+The left-hand side is the classification probability we're interested in: the probability of observing class *c* given the contents of the message.
+The right side contains three terms.

+- The first is the conditional probability we considered a moment ago: *P*(**m** | *c*), which we interpret as the probability of observing message **m** if it really belongs to class *c*.
+In a moment, we'll talk about how to calculate these from the training data.

+- *P*(*c*) is the unconditional probability of observing class *c*, independent of any information about the message.
+In our problem, this is the fraction all messages that are spam or not spam.
+In Bayesian statistics, this is called the **prior** probability.
+If you have reason to believe that one class is more likely than another, the prior probability allows you to incorporate this information into the model.

+  For example, suppose that we believe 80% of all e-mail traffic is spam and only 20% is legitimate, which is consistent with research estimates.
+Using these probabilities for
+*P*(spam) and *P*(not spam) would have the effect of making it more likely for us to classify messages as spam and require stronger eveidence of legitimacy to mark a message as non-spam.

+- The denominator, *P*(**m**), is the unconditional probability of observing a message with contents **m**, across the universe of all spam and non-spam messages.
+Notice: this does not depend on *c*.
+Therefore, the value of *P*(**m**) will be the same for both classes, so **we can ignore it in our calculations**.